chadjaros/advent-of-code/README.md

 ## Setup

 Set up env vars using `direnv`, or similar
-- AOC_SESSION - The Session cookie from your browser once you've logged into the AOC website
+- AOC_SESSION - The Session cookie from your browser once you've logged into the AOC website, formatted like "session:..."
-- AOC_USERAGENT - A string indicating who you are
+- AOC_USERAGENT - A string indicating who you are.
+Like "github.com/chadjaros/advent-of-code chad.jaros@gmail.com"

 ## Years